Dhanushu7/Sales-Trend-Analysis-Using-Aggregations/README.md

 - Import the sales_dashboard_dataset.csv file using Table Data Import Wizard
 - Execute the SQL queries provided in sales_analysis_queries.sql

-3. Review screenshots in the screenshots folder to verify query outputs

 ## Example Queries Included